openvinotoolkit/openvino/tests/samples_tests/smoke_tests/README.md

 <INSTALL_DIR> - OpenVINO install directory

-You can run tests not only from the <INSTALL_DIR>, but in this case you need to remember to adjust the environment variables like as WORKSPACE (for `Test_model_creation_sample`) and SHARE
+You can run tests not only from the <INSTALL_DIR>, but in this case you need to remember to adjust the environment variables like as WORKSPACE (for `Test_model_creation_sample`)

 To install smoke tests:
 ``` bash